-We also continue to report on our GHG intensity goal, the Transportation Intensity Index, introduced in 2010.
+We also continue to report on our GHG intensity goal, using the Transportation Intensity Index (TII) referenced below, which was introduced in 2010.
 Our goal is to reduce overall carbon intensity 20 percent by 2020 (2007 baseline).
 This Index captures the overall efficiency of our global network by measuring GHG emissions associated with transporting packages and freight for our customers in a given year.
-Separate carbon intensity metrics measuring the Scope 1 and Scope 2 CO2e emissions for each of our three business segments are included in the Index.
-As of 2018, UPS has realized an overall carbon intensity reduction of 16.5 percent; however, this reflects a decline in performance relative to 2017 performance due to increased absolute emissions referenced above.
+Separate carbon intensity metrics measuring the Scope 1 and Scope 2 CO2e emissions for each of our three business segments are included in this Index.
+As of 2019, UPS has realized an overall carbon intensity reduction of 19 percent.
+This decrease comprises a 19.5 percent absolute emissions reduction within our U.S. small package business segment, a 12.8 percent reduction attributable to our global airline, and a 32.1 percent reduction within our U.S. supply chain and freight segment.